Your First Year of Retirement: Here Are 4 Things You Can Expect

 What Do You and Your Spouse Want to Do in Retirement?

-At Modern Wealth Management, one of the greatest attributes of our Guided Retirement System is a prioritization exercise that our CFP® Professionals will take people through.
-We need to find out what’s important to you before we can really start building out your financial plan.
+At Modern Wealth Management, our CFP® Professionals take people through a prioritization exercise, so we can find out what’s important to you before we can really start building out your financial plan.
 So, it’s our goal to find out what you and your spouse want to do in retirement well before your first year of retirement.

 A perfect example would be when one of our CFP® Professionals talks to a couple and one spouse looks at the other and says, “I never knew you wanted to do that.”
 It’s because they never had a conversation about what they really wanted to do.